-Large upper-middle class coupés only made commercial sense if they could be produced to appeal to both domestic and US audiences.
+Since the 1950s, success in automotive terms had traditionally been predicated on success in America and for that, a luxury coupé was highly desirable.
+For European carmakers, large upper-middle class coupés only made commercial sense if they could be produced to appeal to both domestic and US audiences.
 Mercedes-Benz, BMW and the Japanese manufacturers alone seemed to understand this, ensuring they could export their offerings to the sector’s natural habitat.
-Success in automotive terms had traditionally been predicated on success in America and for that, a luxury coupé was highly desirable.
-For those who could derive a comely shape from more prosaic underpinnings and sell it successfully in the U.S, riches awaited.
+For those who could derive a comely shape from more prosaic underpinnings and sell it successfully in the US market, riches awaited.
 Those who by choice (or circumstance) remained Euro-centric found the situation considerably less clear-cut.
-Large coupés tended to be produced for Europe during times of plenty, when manufacturers felt expansive and customers had money to spend on such trinkets.
-But when economies take dives, these cars fall out of favour and automotive sackcloth is donned – at least until the cordite clears.
+Large coupés tended to be produced for Europe during times of plenty, when manufacturers felt expansive and customers had money to spend on status symbols.
+But when economies take dives, such cars fall out of favour and automotive sackcloth is donned, at least until the cordite clears.

 It was left to Volvo to fly the upper-middle class coupé banner.
 Volvo had Mercedes squarely in its sights when they launched the 780 ES in 1985.
 Visually, a bit of a throwback with its distinctly angular silhouette, Bertone however did an excellent job of creating a dignified, elegant, proportional shape.
 To little avail since Volvo could hardly be said to have made waves or indeed much profit on a model which sold a mere 8000 units in five years.